iantropov/antropov-ivan-otus/highload/3-replication/README.md

 + Create master-slave replication
 + Load data into master database
 + Check replicated data on the slave

+- Improve application to use variables from ENV (in addition to .env file)
+- Deploy app to the cloud
 - Configure app to use slave for reading
-- Deploy app to the cloud
 - Check operability of the service
 - Add monitoring master / slave
 - Start YCloud load testing